hku-casr/atom-acquisition/README.md

 9. After the execution of `main.sh`, portion of data will be availabe at `$runDir` where the filename is `plot1`.

 ## Data Multiplexing
-The following steps outline the step to combine and multiplex the data from the storage nodes.
+The following steps outline the process to combine and multiplex the data from the storage nodes.

-1. Go to `sw/main/post_unify/`, execute `make` to compile the program `8bitLineToBig` and `tsharkTo8bitLine`
+1. Go to `sw/main/post_unify`, execute `make` to compile the program `8bitLineToBig` and `tsharkTo8bitLine`.

 2. Open `postDataAnalysis.sh` and change the following lines according to your system settings.
   ```Shell